ngmigrate/ngmigrate.github.io/_posts/2016-07-06-bootstrapping-in-angular-2.md

 ## Angular 2

 When it comes to Angular 2 bootstrapping, there are some notable changes.
-Few of them are, shift to TypeScript, using ES2015 modules and `ng-app` is no longer with us.
-There is also a new addition to bootstrapping, an _absolute requirement_ for a root component/container for our app (we don't technically need a `<my-app>` to get Angular 1.x alive and kicking).
+Few of them are, shift to TypeScript, using ES2015 modules and `ng-app` is no longer with us, though the concept of "modules" is still prevalent through the `@NgModule` decorator.
+There is also another new addition to bootstrapping, an _absolute requirement_ for a root component/container for our app (we don't technically need a `<my-app>` to get Angular 1.x alive and kicking).
 Let's roll through these and learn how to bootstrap in Angular 2.

 For the purposes of the following code snippets, we're going to assume you've [setup Angular 2](https://angular.io/docs/ts/latest/quickstart.html) to cut out all the boilerplate stuff, we'll focus on the bootstrapping phase.